Egglfing-Obernberg Run-of-River Power Plant

 Ecology & environmental protection

-An upgrade of the power plant and the construction of a fish bypass are planned in the coming years (scheduled for completion by 2021).
+An upgrade of the power plant and the construction of a fish bypass are planned in the coming years.

 The headwater area of the Egglfing-Obernberg power plant extends over a length of 12.7 km.
 On the Bavarian side, this area above the power plant is secured with a 10.5 km-long embankment.
 On the Upper Austrian side, the embankment has a length of 7.5 km.